-Add persistence fields to the entity by clicking Add.
+3. Add persistence fields to the entity by clicking Add.
 The Entity Fields dialog appears.

-Figure 3-7 The Entity Fields Dialog
+Figure 3-10 The Entity Fields Dialog

-- Select a persistence type from the Type list.
+- 4. Select a persistence type from the Type list.
 You can retrieve additional types using the Browse function. - 5.
 Enter the field name and then click OK.
 Repeat this procedure for each field.

 - 6. If needed, select Key to designate the field as a primary key. - 7.
-Select either the Field-based access type (the default) or Property-based access type. - Related reference
+Select either the Field-based access type (the default) or Property-based access type. - Click Finish.
+Eclipse adds the entity to your project.